Program in History

 HIST 5936.
 Internship.
 Supervised practical experience, related to the academic and career objectives of the student, in a public or private agency.
 Sixteen practicum hours a week.
 Credit: Six hours.

 HIST 5973.
-Professional Paper.
-The research and writing of a professional paper by each student on a topic selected jointly by the student and the instructor.
+Professional Paper/Project.
+Development and implementation of an individual research paper/project on a topic selected jointly by the student and the faculty advisor.
+May be repeated, but only three hours may apply on degree.
 Credit: Three hours.

 HIST 5981.
 The Professional Portfolio.
 Development of a professional portfolio by students in the Master of Arts in Teaching program demonstrating the student's growth in the Learner-Centered Competencies.
 Pass-fail grade only.
 May be repeated.
 Credit: One hour.